 What other benefits are changing and when?

-- The Benefit Cap - the total amount of benefit you can receive is reducing again.
-From Monday 7 November 2016 there is a further reduction in the Benefit Cap for existing capped claimants.
-From Monday 12 December 2016 the new cap applies to anyone new to the Benefit Cap.
+- The Benefit Cap - the total amount of benefit you can receive reduced again.
+From Monday 7 November 2016 the was a further reduction in the Benefit Cap for existing capped claimants.
+From Monday 12 December 2016 the new cap applied to anyone new to the Benefit Cap.

 - From April 2019 Housing Benefit will be moving to the Local Housing Allowance rate.
 This will affect all tenancies signed from April 2016.
 If you’re on Universal Credit, Local Housing Allowance rates will apply to all new and existing tenants from April 2019.